 Do you have the right insurance at the right time?

-As time passes, your life changes and it’s vital that your insurance cover reflect the new developments.
+As time passes, your life changes and your insurance cover must reflect the new developments.

-Henk Meintjes, Head of Risk Products at Liberty, discusses the eight points in your life when you need to review your risk cover.
+Henk Meintjes, Chief Specialist of Risk Propositions at Liberty, discusses the eight points in your life when you need to review your risk cover.